 - squeeze 4 South American countries into two weeks and you’ll be both knackered and none-the-experience-richer for it.
 Conversely, two weeks in a major city might give you itchy feet to hit the road.

-- South Pacific during cyclone season – not so fun / a Muslim country during Ramadan = might be hard to find food during the day
+- South Pacific during cyclone season – not so fun

 - Countries with unstable political systems might not be insurable close to election times for example